talkarr/talkarr/docs/deployment/docker.md

 Please change the values of the environment variables to match your environment.

+> [!WARNING]
+> Right now, the application is still in its early days.
+Some features might not work as expected or might not work at all.
+> If you encounter any issues, please open an issue on the [GitHub repository](https://github.com/talkarr/talkarr/issues).

 ## Deploying via Docker Compose (Recommended)

 For more information about Docker Compose itself, please refer to the [official documentation](https://docs.docker.com/compose/).